matijaoe/matijaoe/README.md

+### What am I up to these days?

+🏗️  Building out my portfolio site & brainstorming ideas

-🔭  I'm currently looking for an opportunity to contribute to the open-source community in the Vue Ecosystem
+🔭  Actively looking for an opportunity to contribute to the open-source community in the Vue Ecosystem

 ### My Stack
 <p>